ImperialCollegeLondon/2022-12-08_singularity_ncl/_episodes/07-singularity-images-building.md

 ~~~
 {: .language-bash}

-The above command requests the building of an image based on the `my_test_image.def` file with the resulting image saved to the `my_test_image.sif` file.
+The above command requests the building of an image based on the `my_test_image.def` definition file with the resulting image saved to the `my_test_image.sif` file.
 Note that you will need to prefix the command with `sudo` if you're running a locally installed version of Singularity and not running via Docker because it is necessary to have administrative privileges to build the image.
 You should see output similar to the following:

 ~~~
 INFO:    Starting build...